 And more importantly, why do you care?
 Because whichever path is in your sights (professional, homemaker, or some combo), one thing’s for sure – success leaves clues.
 She is the host of Trish Regan Primetime on FOX Business Network.
 And aside from being an Emmy-nominated television host who writes her own show (where she’s the only woman to hold the 8PM/ET primetime slot), Trish is a happily married wife and a mother to three beautiful children.

 If you’re thinking, “Holy Girl-Power.
 She sounds amazing.
-Meanwhile, I’m over here eating my bowl of ramen trying to decide what to do with my life,” you wouldn’t be the only one.
+Meanwhile, I’m over here eating my bowl of ramen trying to decide what to do with my life,” you're not the only one.

 In fact, Trish never planned on being where she is today.
 She studied classical singing at the New England Conservatory in Boston and planned to be a professional opera singer.
 What’s even crazier is that the day she got the “dream call” from a prestigious opera house in Europe was the day she changed course completely, transferring to Columbia University to study history and finance.
 Eventually, she went on to work at Goldman Sachs.